cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 ### Project Names and the Catalog Server

 Keeping track of the manager's hostname and port can get cumbersome, especially if there are multiple managers.
-To help with this, a **project name** can be used to identify a TaskVine manager with a human-readable name.
-TaskVine workers can then be started for their managers by providing the project name instead of a host an port number.
+To help with this, a **project name** can be used to identify a taskvine manager with a human-readable name. taskvine workers can then be started for their managers by providing the project name instead of a host an port number.

 The project name feature uses the [Catalog Server](../catalog) to maintain and track the project names of managers and their respective locations.
-It works as follows: the manager advertises its project name along with its hostname and port to the catalog server.
-TaskVine workers that are provided with the manager's project name query the catalog server to find the hostname and port of the manager with the given project name.
+It works as follows: the manager advertises its project name along with its hostname and port to the catalog server. taskvine workers that are provided with the manager's project name query the catalog server to find the hostname and port of the manager with the given project name.

-For example, to have a TaskVine manager advertise its project name as `myproject`, add the following code snippet after creating the queue:
+For example, to have a taskvine manager advertise its project name as `myproject`, add the following code snippet after creating the queue:

 === "Python"
     ```python
-    q = vine.TaskVine(name = "myproject")
+    q = vine.Manager(name = "myproject")
     ```

 === "C"